In this video you will learn how to attach a shear wall to the floor framing without removing the drywall.

-When there is sheet rock on the ceiling there are two ways to connect the floor to the shear wall: remove a strip of plaster or sheet rock 12-18 inches wide and use conventional shear transfer ties, or use lag bolts.
+When there is sheet rock on the ceiling, there are two ways to connect the floor to the shear wall.
+One way is to remove a strip of the sheet rock 12-18 inches wide next to the top of the wall and use conventional shear transfer ties.
+The other way is to use lag bolts.

 The drawing below shows how a lag bolt can do the same thing as a shear transfer tie without removing the plaster.
 Here you are looking at it from the end.

 If for some reason there is no floor framing above the cripple wall for the lag bolts to bite into, it will be necessary to remove a strip of sheet rock from the as shown here and use conventional shear transfer ties.

 Lag bolt strength is defined by the inches of penetration into what is called the “main member.”
 The main member in this case is the floor joist that the lag bolts are driven into.